orendain/DemeoMods/HouseRules_Essentials/README.md

   },
   ```

-- ___ActionPointsAdjustedRule__: Action points are adjusted_
-  - No longer needed?
-PieceConfig can do this too.
 - __CardEnergyFromAttackMultipliedRule__: Card energy from attack is multiplied
   - Multiply how quickly the mana bar fills up when you attack enemies.
   - Config accepts float e.g. `1.3`